James Brown Herreshoff

-James Brown F. Herreshoff (1834–1930) was an American inventor and chemist with a number of American patents related to chemicals and filed in the 1900s and 1910s: a coil-stream boiler, keels used on racing yachts, sliding seats on rowboats, mercurial anti-fouling paint, an apparatus for measuring heat of gases.
+James Brown F. Herreshoff (1834–1930) was an American inventor and chemist with a number of American patents related to chemicals and filed in the 1900s and 1910s: a coil-stream boiler, keels used on racing yachts, sliding seats on rowboats, mercurial anti-fouling paint, and an apparatus for measuring heat of gases.

 Biography

 James Brown Herreshoff was born in Bristol, Rhode Island on March 18, 1834, into a notable American family of chemists, boat designers and inventors.
+He was the first-born son of Charles Frederick Herreshoff III, and brother to John Brown Francis Herreshoff.
 He graduated from Brown University.

+He did work for the Nichols Copper Company where his brother was vice-president.

 He died in Riverdale, New York on December 5, 1930.